jaleen/draw_shapes/README.md

 REPL is tested through integration tests.
 REPL is also developed using TDD through integration tests.
 It isn't great idea for prod code and for a production code I would do proper unit tests for it as well.
 ### Why some git commits have more changes committed than they should?
 Usually i would commit code on every green test.
 However in some cases where a BDD approach driven integration test required more than one unit tests to be in place before integration test can be green.
+Also when merging a feature branch to development branch might have a larger commit as well.
 At other times I must admit, i clearly let the guard down on this as I was quite distracted and disrupted while working on it over holiday period with loads of kids interacting and playing with me. sorry ;)